whatisnuclear/website/index.md

 #### Proliferation Solutions

 It is important for nuclear facilities to monitor nuclear material.
-That said advanced designs are being developed that reduce reliance on enrichment.
+That said, advanced designs are being developed that reduce reliance on enrichment.
 Actually, nuclear reactors are useful for peacefully destroying nuclear weapons, and between the late 1990s and 2013, fully 10% of the US electricity was generated in nuclear reactors using dismantled ex-Soviet nuclear warheads